Reconstructing networks: The Exponential Random Graphs framework

 \section{The Exponential Random Graphs framework}

-We now introduce the framework that will be used to carry out the network reconstruction at the macroscale.
-The idea is to build a network model with some quantities to be reproduced (the {\em constraints}) and maximally unbiased otherwise.
-We start from the core quantity of the method, the \emph{Shannon entropy}, defined as
+We now introduce the popular framework of Exponential Random Graphs that will be used to carry out the network reconstruction at the macroscale.
+The idea is that of building a network model able to reproduce a bunch of chosen quantities (the {\em constraints}) while ensuring that everything else is kept as random as possible.
+The core quantity of the method is \emph{Shannon entropy}, defined as

-where $P(\mathbf{W})$ is the probability distribution of network configuration $\mathbf{W}$ in the model, defined over the ensemble $\mathcal{W}$ of allowable configurations.
-The constrained maximization of $S$ represents an inference procedure that has been proved to be maximally non-committal with respect to the missing information \citep{jaynes1957information}.
-It can be implemented by defining the Lagrangean function
+where $P(\mathbf{W})$ is the probability distribution of the specific network configuration $\mathbf{W}$ output by the model - defined over the ensemble $\mathcal{W}$ of allowable configurations.
+The constrained maximization of $S$ represents an inference procedure that has been proved to be maximally non-committal with respect to the missing information \citep{jaynes1957information}: in other words, it allows one to derive a probability distribution that minimizes the number of unjustified assumptions about the unavailable data.